Safe-DS/DSL/docs/DSL/workflow-language/steps.md

 ## Calling a Step

-Inside of a [workflow][workflows], another step, or a [lambda][lambdas] we can then [call][calls] a step, which means the step is executed when the call is reached: The results of a step can then be used as needed.
+Inside a [workflow][workflows], another step, or a [lambda][lambdas] we can then [call][calls] a step, which means the step is executed when the call is reached: The results of a step can then be used as needed.
 In the following example, where we call the step `loadMovieRatingsSample` that we defined above, we [assign the results to placeholders][assignments-to-placeholders]:

 ```txt
 val features, val target = loadMovieRatingsSample(nInstances = 1000);